Lucien98/prover/README.md

   - The computation of auxiliary data structure in `NodeContext.hpp`
   - `Reduce_Probing` and `check_Uniformity1/2/3` in `Silver.cpp`

-Please see LICENSE-PROVER for further license instructions.
+Please see LICENSE_PROVER for further license instructions.

 Here down below is the original README.md of SILVER